alankbi/detecto/README.md

 Detecto is a Python package that allows you to build fully-functioning computer vision and object detection models with just 5 lines of code.
-Features include inference on still images and videos, transfer learning on custom datasets, serialization of models to files, and much more.
+Inference on still images and videos, transfer learning on custom datasets, and serialization of models to files are just a few of Detecto's features.

-Detecto is built on top of PyTorch, allowing an easy transfer of models between the two libraries.
+Detecto is also built on top of PyTorch, allowing an easy transfer of models between the two libraries.

 The table below shows a few examples of Detecto's performance: